 Types of privacy policies

-- A Customer Privacy Policy (external) which deals with how you process customer personal information; and
+- A Customer Privacy Policy (external), which deals with how you process customer personal information; and

-- An Employee Privacy Policy (internal) which deals with how you process employee personal information.
+- An Employee Privacy Policy (internal), which deals with how you process employee personal information.

 This article deals with a Customer Privacy Policy.
 It does not deal with Employee Privacy Policies or any of the other issues that form part of employee privacy, such as geolocation, nor does it deal with personal information policies, procedures and practices.

-Factors to consider whilst drafting a Customer Privacy Policy
+Factors to consider whilst drafting a customer Privacy Policy

 The goals of a privacy policy